IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 	- Height generally protects from incursions of the fray, with a few prominent exceptions (what killed Bluemoon’s dad)
 - Modern religious belief says that all the birds living on the columns are collectively their god (collective whole seen as mouthpiece of a force)
 - Reservoirs pull seawater up into the glass columns; clerics use purify drink to create aquifers
+	- they don't run at night bc no one is working the fountains?
 - Strong economy of Saltwood export, but heavily dependent on Kevara for food + goods import.
 Prevents Avizallo from having the money to build their own ships and gain power
 	- Trees that grow along the column, their roots wrapping around the glass.
 Birds live in the trees.
 Drink ocean water and weep the excess salt out of their bark.
 Gray-white wood.
 	- Required to make prows for boats that can navigate the Fray